ceciliomichael/ClaudeFlow/rules.md

 *   **Explicit Invocation Only**: Files associated with a specific command (e.g., `plan.md`/`active_plan.md` for `/plan`, `log*.md`/`summary.md` for `/sessionlog`, memory files for `/memory`) MUST NEVER be created or modified unless that specific command has been explicitly invoked by the user in the current or immediately preceding turn.
 Do not anticipate the user's needs by creating these files prematurely.
 *   **Detail File Reading**: When executing a custom command, you MUST read its corresponding detail file from `.session/details/` using `read_file` directly. **DO NOT** use `list_dir` to check if the detail files exist; assume they do and proceed with `read_file`.
 *   **State Management**: Commands must maintain consistent state even across new sessions with no context. `/recall` helps achieve this.
+*   **Command Exclusivity**: Custom commands (like `/memory`, `/sessionlog`, etc.) MUST ONLY be executed when the user explicitly types that command.
+Do not chain commands or trigger one command automatically upon the completion of another unless the detail file for the *first* command explicitly instructs you to do so.

 **Supported Commands:**